-Full-thickness hardwood is an insulator and won’t conduct heat well.
-Also, the high heat from the radiant floor heating can dry out or shrink thick hardwood.
+- Hardwood - Full-thickness hardwood flooring is an insulator and won’t conduct heat well.
+Also, the high heat from the floor heating can dry out or shrink thick hardwood.

 Radiant floor heating operates on a line-of-sight basis, so if you can see the floor where it is installed you will be able to feel the heat from it.
 It creates a feeling of overall warmth without a specific heat source and is a great addition for increasing the energy efficiency of your log home.
 There’s nothing like the feel of a warm floor in your cabin on a cold morning.

 Cabin Roofing Choices Your log cabin roofing choices will affect your budget and long-term enjoyment of your cabin.

 Log Home Building School Learn practical ways to craft your dream at a log home building school.

 Build a Log Cabin To build a log cabin means coordinating many aspects and prompt decision-making.